menu

 Demographics

-The citizens of Long Prairie have a very low rate of college education: just 9.77% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Long Prairie has a very low overall level of education: only 9.77% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Long Prairie in 2022 was $26,675, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,700 for a family of four.
 However, Long Prairie contains both very wealthy and poor people as well.